facebook/docusaurus/docs/tutorial-setup.md

 ## Install Node.js

 Node.js is an environment that can run JavaScript code outside of a web browser and is used to write and run server-side JavaScript apps.

-> Docusaurus' minimum supported Node.js version is Node 8, but more recent versions will work as well.
+Node.js installation includes `npm`, the package manager that allows you to install NPM modules from your terminal.

 1. Open your Terminal.
-1. If you have `brew` on your OS, run the following command to install Node (a JavaScript runtime that allows you to run JavaScript on the server) and `npm` the package manager (allows you to install npm modules from your terminal).
+1. If you have `brew` on your OS, run the following command to install Node.

 ```sh
 brew install node